Rick Holden: Managerial career

+Isle of Man Football League

 In May 1996, Holden and his family moved to Peel on the Isle of Man.
 He worked at Noble's Hospital and became head of its outpatient physiotherapy department.

 Shortly after arriving on the island, offers came in from local clubs wanting Holden to play for them.
 He started to turn out for Peel, and in 1999 became their manager.
 He played 199 games for them, scoring 105 goals (including 47 in 48 matches during the 1996–97 season).
 He left the club in 2003.

-After leaving Nobles in May 1999, Holden went into private practice at the Mount Murray Hotel.
+After leaving Noble's, in May 1999, Holden went into private practice at the Mount Murray Hotel.

-He subsequently became assistant manager and head physio at Barnsley in 2004 to managers Paul Hart and former Oldham teammate Andy Ritchie.
+He subsequently became assistant manager and head physio at Barnsley, in 2004, to managers Paul Hart and former Oldham teammate Andy Ritchie.
 With Ritchie, he helped Barnsley gain promotion to the Championship in 2006.

-In 2007, after living in Cullingworth, West Yorkshire, Holden returned to the Isle of Man and opened Island Physiotherapy, based at Peel F.C., where he was once again manager of the team until August 2014.
+In 2007, after living in Cullingworth, West Yorkshire, Holden returned to the Isle of Man and opened Island Physiotherapy, based at Peel, where he was once again manager of the team until August 2014.

+He also coached St John's, Ayre United and the Isle of Man FA's men's representative side, including an Island Games gold medal success in 2017.
+In 2024, he returned to Peel AFC as a coach, and leads the Human Movement and Performance Unit at the club as their consultant rehabilitation specialist.

+FC Isle of Man.

+On September the 24, 2025, it was announced in a press release that Holden had replaced Paul Jones as manager of FC Isle of Man on a 'caretaker basis' until the club could undertake the relevant procedure to replace Jones.